 The first amniocentesis can occur any time after the 15th week of pregnancy.
 CVS will most often be performed between the 10th and 12th week of pregnancy.

-The choice to test baby for possible disorders or birth defects will inevitably be up to mom and dad.
-The accuracy of amniocentesis and CVS testing is not 100% and in some cases a red flag can trigger further testing only to find out baby is fine.
+The choice to test the baby for possible disorders or birth defects will inevitably be up to mom and dad.
+The accuracy of amniocentesis and CVS testing is not 100% and in some cases, a red flag can trigger further testing only to find out the baby is fine.

-Both amniocentesis and CVS tests carry a small chance of miscarriage of the fetus.
+Both amniocentesis and CVS tests carry a small chance of a miscarriage of the fetus.